Maximilian Piotrowski: Works

 As for the pious paintings, some of them are still exposed in Bydgoszcz churches: Saint Giles (Święty Idzi) in Saint Andrew Bobola's Church and the Madonna of the Immaculate Conception (Madonna Niepokalanego Poczęcia) in St Peter's and St Paul's Church.
 The latter was originally placed in the church of St. Ignatius of Loyola, razed in 1940.

 Recognition

 First modern researches on Piotrowski were initiated during the interwar period by Bydgoszcz archivist Zygmunt Malewski.
 It was only after World War II that an extensive literature about the painter appeared.

 From December 20, 1925, till January 25, 1926, an exhibition of Maximilian's works was set up in Bydgoszcz and in Toruń a year later, at the occasion of the 50th anniversary of his death.
 The artist, almost completely forgotten at that time, was portrayed through 92 works in the halls of the Municipal Museum.

-Until the ouset of the war, the museum carried out a campaign to collect Piotrowski's items: by 1939, over 100 oil paints, watercolors, tempera paintings and drawings were gathered from donations and purchases:
+Until the ouset of the war, the museum carried out a campaign to collect Piotrowski's items: by 1939, over 100 oil paints, watercolors, tempera paintings and drawings were gathered from donations and purchases, such as: